adam-zhu/huffman-app/README.md

 > All of the code inside `src` is literally out-of-the-box `create-react-app`.

 Bundlers are what know how to automatically go in `node_modules` and smoothie up the code that your code needs (_dependencies_) along with your code by looking at your code.
 Fancy ones like `webpack` also come with dev servers that hot reload via watching your code for changes.
+That's what `create-react-app` uses to serve your code at `http://localhost:3000` when you do `yarn start` or whatever.

-That's what `create-react-app` uses to serve your code at localhost:3000 when you do `yarn start` or whatever (`yarn` and `npm` are both _package managers_ that do the `node_modules` and `package.json` stuff, `npm` is a little more popular but idk why bc the dev ux is the exact same).
+> `yarn` and `npm` are both _package managers_ that do the `node_modules` and `package.json` stuff, `npm` is a little more popular but idk why bc the dev ux is the exact same.

-`package.json` also has scripts defined in it, which is what runs when you do `npm start` and is run by the `node.js` (javascript runtime) installation on your comp (`node` was conceived to run js on servers).
+`package.json` also has scripts defined in it, which is what runs when you do `npm start` and is run by the `node.js` (javascript runtime) installation on your comp (`node` was conceived to run JS on servers).

-> Browsers also have their own js runtimes in them.
-This is how js got to be what it is -- bc it got privileged by the standards committee to be the scripting language for the web.
+> Browsers also have their own JS runtimes in them.
+This is how JS got to be what it is -- bc it got privileged by the standards committee to be the scripting language for the web.

 All the `ionic` is in `node_modules`, and if we just use the `react` components it provides us, then the _build_ step takes cares of the rest.